Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Real winter conditions awaited us with plenty of snow and low temperatures.
 The accommodation was simple, and there were only a few ski slopes.
 I quickly realized that this ski resort couldn’t be compared to the excellent ski facilities in Central Europe.

-Dilapidated and outdated ski lifts lost their operating license a long time ago: additionally, most of snow groomers remained in the valley due to a lack of spare parts.
-Transport from our hotel to ski lifts was carried out in old, indestructible Russian trucks converted to transport passengers in the most demanding winter conditions without any comfort.
+Dilapidated and outdated ski lifts lost their operating license a long time ago.
+Additionally, most of snow groomers remained in the valley due to a lack of spare parts.
+Old, indestructible Russian trucks transported us from the hotel to the ski lifts.
+They carried passengers in demanding winter conditions without any comfort.

-All services were negotiated directly with local operators, whose flexibility and goodwill often depended on being paid in local currency, or on the size of the vodka bottles offered.
+We negotiated all services directly with local operators.
+Their flexibility and goodwill often depended on payment in local currency or the size of the vodka bottles.

-The ski tracks were left in their natural state since snow grooming wasn’t really done there.
-Skiing on fresh snow all week ended up being one of the best parts of the trip.
-Besides our group of 50 people, there were hardly any other guests at the resort.
+The ski tracks remained in their natural state because no proper snow grooming took place there.
+Skiing on fresh snow all week ended up being one of the best parts of my Ukraine travel adventure.
+Besides our group of 50 people, I barely saw any other guests at the resort.
 My main focus was skiing, as there were no other things to do or places to visit in the area.

 Empty supermarkets in Lviv